devigned/azure-content/articles/virtual-machines-mariadb-cluster.md

         chkconfig mysql off
 		waagent -deprovision

 11. Capture the VM through the portal.
-(Currently, [issue #1268 in the Azure CLI] tools describes the fact that images captured by the xplat-cli tools do not capture the attached data disks.)
+(Currently, [issue #1268 in the Azure CLI] tools describes the fact that images captured by the Azure CLI tools do not capture the attached data disks.)

 	- Shutdown the machine through the portal
     - Click on Capture and specify the image name as **mariadb-galera-image** and provide a  description and check "I have run waagent".